axe-api/docs/docs/basics/config/index.md

 export { onBeforePaginate };
 ```

 All configuration files and keys will be accessible via Config instance.
-On the other hand, we use [dotenv](https://www.npmjs.com/package/dotenv) package to manage your secret keys.
+On the other hand, we use <a href="https://www.npmjs.com/package/dotenv" target="_blank" rel="noreferrer">dotenv</a> package to manage your secret keys.

 ## Application